Seraveda/ELK-Project/README.md

 Specific commands the user will need to run to download the playbook, update the files, etc:

-ssh Admin@JumpBox (PrivateIP)
+1. ssh Admin@JumpBox (PrivateIP)
+2. sudo docker container list -a - Locate the ansible container
+3. sudo docker start (Funny_N. ame)
+4. sudo docker attach (Funny_Name)
+5. cd /etc/ansible
+6. ansible-playbook elk.yml (Installs and Configures ELK-Server)
+7. cd /etc/ansible/
-sudo docker container list -a - Locate the ansible container sudo docker start (Funny_Name) sudo docker attach (Funny_Name) cd /etc/ansible ansible-playbook elk.yml (Installs and Configures ELK-Server) cd /etc/ansible/ ansible-playbook filebeat-playbook.yml (installs and configures filebeat) ansible-playbook filebeat-playbook.yml (installs and configures metricbeat) Open a new browser and navigate to ELK-Server-PublicIP:5601/app/kibana - This will bring up Kibana Web Portal
+8. ansible-playbook filebeat-playbook.yml (installs and configures filebeat)
+9. ansible-playbook filebeat-playbook.yml (installs and configures metricbeat)
+10. Open a new browser and navigate to ELK-Server-PublicIP:5601/app/kibana - This will bring up Kibana Web Portal